ExactTarget/fuelux/README.md

 # Using Fuel UX

 Fuel UX can be used with an existing page via CDN or installed in a project.

-Read the [Getting started page](http://getfuelux.com/getting-started.html) for more detailed information on the framework contents, templates, examples, and more.

 ## Required fuelux class